Frequently Asked Questions

 5) Strategies to implement the plans over time.

-Hanover Borough and Penn Township have hired Gannett Fleming, Inc., and Urban Partners to prepare the joint comprehensive plan.
-The Borough and the Township have also appointed a Joint Steering Committee to provide input and feedback to the planning team as they prepare the draft joint plan.
-Once the joint plan is prepared, the Borough and Township Planning Commissions will review the plan, hold a public meeting, and make it available for public review.
-The Borough Council and the Township Board of Commissioners will take final comments at a public hearing, and ultimately intend to adopt the joint plan.
+Hanover Borough and Penn Township hired Gannett Fleming, Inc., and Urban Partners to prepare the joint comprehensive plan.
+The Borough and the Township also appointed a Joint Steering Committee to provide input and feedback to the planning team as they prepared the draft joint plan.
+After the joint plan was drafted, the Borough and Township Planning Commissions reviewed the plan, held a public meeting, and made the draft available for public review.
+The Borough Council and the Township Board of Commissioners received final comments at a public hearing.
+The final plan is expected to be adopted in early 2015.

-- A Public Meeting on the draft joint plan in Spring 2014.
+- A Planning Commission Public Meeting on the draft joint plan on May 5, 2014.

-- A Public Hearing on the draft plan later in 2014.
+- A Council and Board Public Hearing on the draft plan on December 17, 2014.